valleyceo/code_journal/readme.md

 │   ├── a.
 1D - Coin Change 2 - Number of combinations for the amount.py
 │   ├── a.
 1D - Combination Sum IV.py
 │   ├── a.
 1D - Combinations - Count Unique Characters of All Substring of a Given String.py
 │   ├── a.
+1D - Combinations - Total Appeal of String.py
+│   ├── a.
 1D - Decode Ways.py
 │   ├── a.
 1D - Longest Palindromic Subsequence.py
 │   ├── a.
 1D - Longest String Chain (Algo).py